 A true compounding pharmacy will be designing medication formulations on a case-by-case basis for each individual patient.
 So ask if a licensed and certified compounding pharmacist will be the one assigned to formulate your specific prescription.
 Other questions to ask are provided on the compounding pharmacist assessment questionnaire, which is available on the International Academy of Compounding Pharmacists web site.

 Other facts to consider when choosing a compounding pharmacy in NYC include costs and stock on hand.
 A pharmacy’s inventory of ingredients is an item that often is overlooked.
-However, if a pharmacy is running low on needed ingredients or has insufficient stocks, it likely is not the best one to select for the job.
+However, if your brain injury was caused by an event, at work or by a car accident call a Brooklyn brain injury lawyer before you do anything else.
+Make sure you tell your doctor if your pharmacy is running low on needed ingredients or has insufficient stocks, it likely is not the best one to select for the job.

 As for costs, engaging with a high priced compounding pharmacy is no guarantee of the best in quality and safety.
 Neither do you want to deal with a pharmacy known for having the lowest prices.
 Rather, look for one that is providing medications at market value.
 This can be determined by asking a number of pharmacies in the region about their going rates and comparing them.